GENI-NSF/geni-tools/README-omni.txt

  * `-p` (used with `-o`) Prefix for resulting filename
  * `--outputfile` If supplied, use this output file name: substitute slicename for any '`%s`'.
  * If not saving results to a file, they are logged.
+ * If intead of `-o` you specify the `--tostdout` option, then instead of logging, print to STDOUT.
  * File names will indicate the slice name
   * e.g.: `myprefix-myslice-slicemembers.txt`